about.

 “Standouts include...
 Zachary J. Willis, endlessly cheery and guileless as Jack...”

-Our Town - Dallas Theater Center
+Our Town/Nuestro Pueblo - Dallas Theater Center

 “Christina Austin Lopez and Zachary J. Willis make an engaging Emily and George, the young lovers of the play who are literally the girl and boy next door.
 Just kids at first, awkwardly charming, we soon find a grave, growing-up sweetness in them (they’re so watchful and concerned about each other) that lifts them up—and makes us root for their romance to go on forever.”